camunda-community-hub/challenges/c8-loadtest-challenge/solution/SOLUTION.md

 | Number of shards    | `number_of_shards`    |                                      1 |
 | Number of replicas  | `number_of_replicas`  |                                      0 |

-6.5 Move the index as readonly
+6.5 Move the index as read-only

 ```shell
 $ curl -X PUT localhost:9200/operate-flownode-instance-8.3.1_/_settings \